simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 Because we successfully administered medicine to them, the Mongols request us to invoke the rain, because of the unprecedented drought.
-They offer us five dollars from each yurta.
+They offer us five dollars from each *yurta*.

 - - - - -